Surrey County Council approved its 2020/21 Budget and Medium Term Financial Strategy at a Council meeting on 4 February 2020.

 In addition, the revenue budget includes spending on Public Health (£36.3m), Special Educational Needs and Disabilities services (£41.5m), which are paid through grant funding rather than Council Tax.

-Council Tax will rise by 1.99%, helping to deliver a capital programme ambition of over £700m of new investment over the next five years.
+Council Tax will rise by 1.99%, helping to increase the Council's capital programme ambition by around £700m of new investment over the next five years.
 In addition, the 2% Adult Social Care 'precept' introduced by Government, will be taken up to help support our vulnerable adults and those in need of care.

-A five-year capital programme has also been proposed, that aims to deliver around £700m of investment in the county, including:
+A five-year capital programme has also been approved, that aims to deliver around £1.4bn of investment in the county, including £700m of new spending on:

 - Highways – We are increasing our investment in our 3,000 miles of road and pavements, spending £92m on improving and maintaining Surrey's highway network